Healthy Body, Healthy Mind: How Exercise Builds Up Our Mental Health

 Here are some jump-off ideas of effective exercises and activities that can help improve your body and your mind:

 Forming a positive relationship between exercise and mental health is one of many helpful techniques to improve your overall mood and outlook on life.
 Exercise is often seriously underappreciated in its ability to make us feel better not just physically but mentally as well, and hopefully this insight into why it makes such a sizeable difference to our wellbeing will encourage you to introduce more activities into your day-to-day life.

 As mentioned, exercise is just one of the ways you can take control of your mood and get on the path to feeling better.
 At Therapy for You, we are committed to supporting people with mental health concerns through our proven range of psychoeducational courses and talking therapies.
 Through these, we explore your feelings and present coping mechanisms to manage your mood on the way to overcoming them.

-If you’d like to learn more about our courses, contact us on 01268 739 128 and speak to a member of our clinical assistance team.
+If you’d like to learn more about our courses, contact us and speak to a member of our clinical assistance team.